 This license lets people distribute and copy your article as long as they credit you.
 They can create extracts, abstracts, and different versions, such as translations.
 Under this license, people can also include your article in a collective work, and mine the text and data—including for commercial purposes.
 All of this is possible, as long as they do not claim that you endorse their adaptation, and do not damage your reputation.Article processing charge

 Journal of Cancer Metastasis and Treatment is an open access journal—everyone can read the research we publish for free.
-When a paper is accepted for publication, the article processing charge is $299.
+When a paper is accepted for publication, the article processing charge is $1200.
+There are no additional charges based on color, length, figures, or other elements.
 For more details, please refer to Journal of Cancer Metastasis and Treatment Article Processing Charge.Copyright

 Journal of Cancer Metastasis and Treatment adopts "Attribution 4.0 International License" for publication.
 Authors are required to sign a License to Publish (which can be downloaded from the journal's Author Instructions), granting OAE, which identifies itself as the original publisher, exclusive rights to publish their articles, and granting any third party the right to use the articles freely as long as the integrity is maintained and the original authors, citation details, and publisher are identified.Embargo